Cadienvan/Cadienvan.github.io/src/pages/blog/en/just-dont-be-an-asshole.md

 But after years of being a Developer / Tech Lead / Manager / everything in between, here's the uncomfortable punchline I keep coming back to:

-> 95% of leadership wisdom can be reduced to one brutal sentence:
+> Much of leadership starts from a brutally simple principle:
 > "Thanks Captain Obvious - just don't be an asshole."

 And sure, it sounds superficial... until you look closely and realize how many people fail at exactly this.